 When the Crisis line is answered, you will merely hear “hello”.
 For your safety, the operator will not identify the line as a Family Violence Crisis line.
 If you ask the operator if you have called the crisis line, she will reply with, “May I help you?”
 This is to prevent batterer’s from checking your call log to find out if the call has been placed, which could put you in danger.

-The Osage Nation Family Violence Prevention Shelter is a 24-hour a day/7 day a week shelter for ALL victims of family/domestic violence.
-We have a three bedroom home which can house up to 6 guests.
+The Osage Nation Family Violence Prevention Shelter is a 24-hour a day/7 day a week shelter for ALL victims of family/domestic violence residing on the Osage Reservation (Osage County), for all Native victims in Oklahoma and Kansas, and for all Osage victims wherever they may reside.
 Our shelter does allow the minor children (of all ages and genders) of our victims to accompany them during their stay.
 The shelter provides a communal living environment where victims of family/domestic violence may develop a sense of community with the other shelter guests as well as with our staff.

 Shelter guests will be provided with a myriad of daily activities and outings designed to increase independent living capabilities and improve self-esteem as well as just have fun with the other guests.